Episode 70 – Beginner’s Guide To Cutting Calories Quickly

 Ohhh the age-old issue of reducing fat in your diet.

-While fat isn’t the enemy (yes, you need fat in your diet), here are some easy and obvious ways to help you on your health and fitness.
-There’s three basic ways to cut out fat in the diet:
+While fat isn’t the enemy (yes, you need fat in your diet), here are some easy and obvious ways to help you with your health and fitness.
+There are three basic ways to cutting calories quickly

 - Be more conscious of what you eat

-- Minimize the amount of fatty foods that you eat.
+- Minimize the number of fatty foods that you eat.

 - Reduce the frequency of fatty food options in your diet planning.

 While it is hard to make good food choices all of the time, follow these principles below to make your health and fitness soar!

 What’s the payoff?